|

 In recent years, our meetings have been held in various areas of Virginia such as:

-Richmond, Williamsburg, Charlottesville and Culpeper |
+Richmond, Williamsburg, Charlottesville, Culpeper and Staunton |

 |